PDXpert PLM Software

 An engineering change process leads up to the critical event: an item (part or document) becomes formally accepted for its intended use.
-PLM software releases items using what we call an implementing change form ("ICF").
-When your users approve the ICF, it will change the release status of the affected item revisions from Pending to Released, or from Released to Canceled1.
+PLM software releases items using what we call an executing change form (or "implementing change").
+When your users approve the executing change, it will move the release status of the affected item revisions from Pending to Released, or from Released to Canceled1.

-In many workflows, the ICF is called an Engineering Change Notice, and abbreviated as "ECN"2.
+In many workflows, the executing change is called an Engineering Change Notice, and abbreviated as "ECN"2.
 Your company may prefer another name and abbreviation, such as Engineering Change Order (ECO).
 If the form is shared among many different functions (such as Quality or Marketing) to manage their own requirements and specifications, then you may want generalize the name to "Change Notice".
-In the Institute of Configuration Management CMII model, the ICF occurs in what they call a "Document Change Record" (DCR).
+In the Institute of Configuration Management CMII model, the executing change occurs in what they call a "Document Change Record" (DCR).

 A problem report (or bug report) describes a perceived deviation from requirements, or suggests an enhancement that improves cost, quality, serviceability, or other important parameter.